faboo/restsh/Readme.md

 The `import` command adds the ".yaml" extension to the service name specified to create the filename where the service is defined.
 To open the file, restsh first looks in the current directory, and then in the ~/.restsh directory.

 After a service is imported, a new object with the service's name as added to the session.
-That object as a method for each call defined in its YAML file, plus the following predefined methods:
+That object has a method for each call defined in its YAML file, plus the following predefined methods:

 * `setHost(host)` - Replaces the host and port defined in the service definition

 * `setAuthentication(auth)` - Sets or replaces the authentication data of the service.
-This persists between calls, but only is only used if the authentication type is set in the service definition.
+This persists between calls, but is only used if the authentication type is set in the service definition.

 ## Defining Services